Here’s a step-by-step guide on how to build your own online shop with Shopify.

 1. Browse the Theme Store

 Log into Shopify and visit the Shopify Theme Store at themes.shopify.com.
-Here you’ll find over 180 theme variations to choose from, including a good selection of free ones.
+You’ll find over 180 theme variations to choose from, including a good selection of free ones.

 You can filter by paid or free, industry and by features.
 You can also sort themes by price, popularity, and most recent.